oracle-livelabs/security/accessgovernancee2e/event-based-review/event-based-review.md

 ![Clone Campaign](images/disable-user.png)

+5. Provide the Justification and Click on *Submit*

 ![Clone Campaign](images/disable-submit.png)

-5. Refresh the page , now you will see the user **Roger Young** is in disabled status.
+6. Refresh the page , now you will see the user **Roger Young** is in disabled status.

 ![Clone Campaign](images/user-disabled.png)